 There are limitations to constituency-building which are of a structural nature.
-One key issue is influential ethno-linguistic identity politics and close-knit electoral communities, whose members will only vote for a candidate of their kind and no one else "even if you are superwoman or superman they will never" accept an outside candidate.
+One key issue is influential ethno-linguistic identity politics and closeknit electoral communities, whose members will only vote for a candidate of their kind and no one else "even if you are superwoman or superman they will never"32 accept an outside candidate.
 Secondly, highly fraudulent elections, marked by corruption of various kinds and insecurity, money, goons and guns, circumvent a level playing field in particular for progressive, prodemocracy candidates and for performance-based track records of candidates to decisively matter.
-So the issue is not so much if quota politicians managed to build their own constituencies, but that if they find a suitable political environment in which their own political capacities and performance parameters do play a role or if so called political mafias and violent power brokers can manipulate the electoral pool of candidates and electoral success to ensure their proxies to be voted into power.
-Thirdly, Afghan politics is still marked by conflict features and legacies of previous political regimes, amounting to influential conservative power brokers and former conflict actors shaping voters' preferences.
-Change agents like a number of outspoken women parliamentarians thus pose a significant threat to such traditional stakeholders who have no interest in altering the system and hence loosing power and privilege or facing prosecution.
-Fourth, some outline that constituency-building can also be marked by gendered connotations of leadership and representation, as not all communities equally accept and endorse women politicians as their national representative, regardless of previous constituency work either as social worker, provincial council member, parliamentarian etc.33
+So the issue is not so much if quota politicians managed

 A number of women politicians reiterated, during the course of the interview, that they were able to achieve a high number of votes, sometimes referring to building a sustainable constituency to rely on in upcoming elections.
 Not actually being quota politicians, they, many a times referred to obstacles in reliable constituency-building and emphasised the need for the quota system.
 Contrarily, different is the confidence and conviction of the first timer MP Farkhunda Zahra Naderi on the issue of quota.
 She has reservations about the perceptions and dynamics created around quotas in Afghanistan, as this has led to unskilled, inexperienced women being elected who have to confront a sophisticated political game they need to learn and master.
-Considered as one of the leading figures among female legislators, she nevertheless remains a strong defender of quotas for women, for leadership positions across various public affairs sectors.
+Considered as one of the leading figures among female legislators, she nevertheless remains a strong defender of guotas for women, for leadership positions across various public affairs sectors.
 In her opinion: